Alcantor/LotusECU-T4e/patch/t4e/flexfuel/README.md

 Lotus is very protective and power is progressively reduced when coolant water is above 90°C and/or when intake air temperature (after intercooler) is above 30°C.

-With 110°C coolant and 70°C intake temperatue, the ECU retards the timing up to 11 degrees.
+With 110°C coolant and 70°C intake temperature, the ECU retards the timing up to 11 degrees.

 Air/Water Intercooling would probably have helped a lot, but it's expensive and